 - A Stipulated Order of Continuance (leads to dismissal of charges)

 - A Deferred Sentence

-- A Reduction of charges
+- A Reduction in charge(s)

 - A Reduction of penalties